ssea-lab/BugTriage/DFATPL/README.md

 2002-04-03 14:44:18 EST	jean-michel_lemieux	Resolution	FIXED	---
 2002-04-09 09:16:09 EDT	jean-michel_lemieux	Status	VERIFIED	RESOLVED

-(b) TossingPath.rar -- This dataset shows the tossing path of a bug report.
-All developers in the tossing path have participated in the fixing process, and the last developer of the path is the one who finally fixes the bug report.
-For example, in the file "8.csv" of Eclipse project, the bug report ("BugID"=10407) is tossed by 8 times until it is being fixed.
+(b) TossingPath.rar -- This file shows the tossing path of a bug report.
+Although all developers in a tossing path have participated in the fixing process of a bug report, the last developer in the path is the fixer who finally fixes the bug report.
+For example, in the file "8.csv" of the Eclipse project, the bug report ("BugID"=10407) is tossed out eight times until it is fixed.

 BugID	Dev1	 	 	    Dev2 	    	Dev3 	 	    Dev4 	  	  Dev5 	 	    Dev6 	 	 	  	  Dev7 	 	 	 	        Dev8
 10407	kevin_haaland	mike_wilson	grant_gayed	nick_edgar	tod_creasey	kai-uwe_maetzel	platform-text-inbox	daniel_megert
 13895	nick_edgar	randy_giffen	tod_creasey	chris_mclaren	csmclaren	debbie_wilson	platform-ui-inbox	bokowski
 14856	eduardo_pereira	kevin_haaland	platform-ui-inbox	tod_creasey	mvm	michaelvanmeekeren	platform-swt-inbox	veronika_irvine